 - 10.123 The IC must give written reasons for the decision to all the parties to the IC review (ss 55K(1) and (6)) and must publish the decision in a way that makes it publicly available (s 55K(8)).
 The statements of reasons for IC review decisions are published on the Australasian Legal Information Institute website (AustLII) in the Australian Information Commissioner database.
 The IC's published decision will not include any exempt matter or information about the existence or non-existence of a document that would be exempt under ss 33, 37 or 45A (see ss 55K(5)(a) and 25(1)), or any other matter that would cause the statement of reasons to be an exempt document (s 55K(5)(b)).
-In addition, where appropriate to protect against the unreasonable disclosure of personal information about an IC review applicant or third party, including details of their identity, the IC will not include such personal information in the decision published on the website.
-The identities of third parties may also be removed from the decision given to the IC review applicant, if including this information would involve an unreasonable disclosure of personal information about another person. - 10.124 However the IC will generally publish the names of businesses or organisations where those entities are the IC review applicant or an affected third party to an IC review.
+In addition, where appropriate to protect against the unreasonable disclosure of personal information about an IC review applicant or third party, including details of their identity, the IC will not include such personal information in the decision given to the IC review applicant, if including this information would involve an unreasonable disclosure of personal information about another person. - 10.124 However the IC will generally publish the names of businesses or organisations where those entities are the IC review applicant or an affected third party to an IC review.
 This is because in most cases doing so will not result in the unreasonable disclosure of personal information.
 If a business is concerned about publication or disclosure of their name they can ask for a pseudonym to be allocated.
 An application for de-identification of a business's or organisation's identity must be supported by clear reasons.
 Each application will be treated on a case-by-case basis, taking into account the pro disclosure objects of the FOI Act.